Machinery Safety & Compliance

 -

-guarding and risk controls, including specification and installation of fixed and interlocked guarding, presence-sensing devices, light screens, and emergency stop systems
+guarding and risk controls, including specification and installation of fixed and interlocked guarding, presence-sensing devices, light screens, and emergency stop systems, as per Australian Standards

 -

-commissioning and sign-off with documentation that the SafeWork inspector, your insurer, and your auditor will accept
+commissioning and sign-off with documentation that the state safety inspector, your insurer, and your auditor will accept

 -